 Pirate ships

-I don’t know about you, but I’ve never been in a pirate ship before, so this is actually a pretty cool experience.
+I don’t know about you, but I’ve never been on a pirate ship before, so this is actually a pretty cool experience.
 Plus, the ships are fantastic and well-decorated.
-At the moment you can choose between Royal II (a French-inspired ship), Victory (a British-inspired ship) and Queen Ashinoko (the most recent and the most beautiful of the three ships.
+At the moment you can choose between Royal II (a French-inspired ship), Victory (a British-inspired ship), and Queen Ashinoko (the most recent and the most beautiful of the three ships.

 You also have the possibility to upgrade your ticket to use the special cabin which is absolutely amazing.
 It takes fewer people and the decoration is awesome.